Experts see strides on AIDS, but COVID-19 halted progress - WTMJ

 “Do I think it’s doable?
 Absolutely,” she said.
 “Do I think we have the resources now to do it?
 I don’t think so yet.”

 Worldwide, officials say there were about 38 million people with HIV/AIDS in 2019.
-An estimated 1.7 million people caught HIV in 2019, a 23% decline in new HIV infections since 2010.
+An estimated 1.7 million people contracted HIV in 2019, a 23% decline in new HIV infections since 2010.

 But COVID-19 interfered with testing and other health services globally, too.
-In Africa, one of the continents hardest hit by AIDS, experts noted interruptions in programs that check pregnant women for HIV and that provide male circumcision to reduce their risk of catching the virus.
+In Africa, one of the continents hardest hit by AIDS, experts noted interruptions in programs that check pregnant women for HIV and that provide male circumcision to reduce their risk of infection.

 UNAIDS, the United Nations effort to stem HIV and AIDS, previously set goals to get certain proportions of infected people diagnosed and treated by 2020.
 This week, the organization said dozens of countries have hit the goals — “evidence that the targets were not just aspirational but achievable.”
 The agency has set even more ambitious goals for 2025.